StoneOrbits/VortexEngine/docs/chromalink_guide.md

 # Troubleshooting

-**The Duo doesn't turn on**
-Repeat the process if the Duo doesn't work, make sure the duo was properly seated into the Chromalink and the progress bar in the Chromalink window fills.

-**The progress bar doesn't start and the Chromadeck LEDs are yellow**

-This is a well known and common issue we are working to fix, simply remove the Duo from the Chromalink dock and put it back, the firmware flash will begin immediately.

 **It doesn't work!**

-If you encounter any other issues, try refreshing the page and unplugging and reconnecting your chromadeck.
+If you encounter any issues, try refreshing the page and unplugging and reconnecting your chromadeck.
 Also make sure the power switch is in the ON position while it is plugged in.

 **It still doesn't work!**
 Join our [discord](https://discord.gg/4R9at8S8Sn) and ask for help!